-There are a lot of reasons manufacturers don’t understand the potential of modern machine monitoring.
+There are many reasons manufacturers don’t understand the potential of modern machine monitoring.
 Greg McHale boils it down to the most common answers and how negative experiences have set expectations of the entire industry.

 In a recent podcast with Tony Gunn, Tony asked us a simple, but powerful, question:

 “Why aren’t some people still getting how significant machine monitoring can be?”

-There are a lot of reasons CNC manufacturers don’t understand the potential of modern machine monitoring, but I’ll boil it down to the most common answer we’ve heard.
+There are many reasons CNC manufacturers don’t understand the potential of modern machine monitoring, but I’ll boil it down to the most common answer we’ve heard.
 The primary reason manufacturers are dissatisfied with their production monitoring is their first-generation monitoring systems did not deliver on their promises.
-These negative experiences with production monitoring have set the expectations of the entire industry.
+These negative production monitoring experiences have set the entire industry’s expectations.

 If you’ve evaluated production monitoring systems in the past, they fallen into one of two camps: